 Startups are not like law firms or consulting companies which generally have fixed contracts which guarantee revenue for multiple months or even years out.
 Theyâ€™re also not like biotechs or life science companies which have long product development cycles and require large amounts of funding to be invested over a period of years.
 Startups require significantly less capital to get off the ground (thousands, not millions of dollars) and their products have much shorter development cycles (months, not years).

 A startupâ€™s existence depends entirely on the amount of runway it has.
 In order to give a startup the greatest chances of success, it needs to maximize its runway by keeping expenses as low as possible and making sure every dollar spent is spent wisely.
+Learning from Andy Defrancesco and other CEOs will also help you create better strategies for your startup.

 In startups there are relatively few overhead expenses: people, computers, server costs, and space to work.
 Once a startup grows beyond the coffee shop or coworking space it will inevitably encounter the complicated world of corporate real estate that doesnâ€™t play well with startups.